bmaland/7dbsbox/README.md

 The default ports for the various databases will be forwarded to your local machine (the VM host), so that you transparently can connect to `localhost`.

+1.5gb ram is set aside for the VM so that it can run all seven databases relatively comfortable.
+If this amount is too high for you, simply edit the value inside `Vagrantfile` and uncomment the databases you don't need in `bootstrap.sh`.

 **Instructions:**

 * [Download and install Vagrant](http://downloads.vagrantup.com) (only tested with 1.2.x)